lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ```

-Having something in `write-files` is a convenient way for adding something to the system during boot.
+Having something in `write-files` is a convenient way to create files during boot.

-Lets create write another file, which will be responsible for checking availability of needed port.
+Lets create another file, which will be responsible for checking availability of provided port.

 ```yaml
   - path: /opt/bin/wupiao